tisquantum/sectors/docs/index.md

 #### General Actions
 {: #general-actions }

 These actions are available to every company every operating round action phase.
+Note any company that follows a pattern of PRICE A | PRICE B | PRICE C is a "first come, first serve" action.
+The first company to take that action will pay the leftmost price, the second company will pay the middle price and any companies after will pay the rightmost price.

 - **Large Marketing Campaign**
   - The sector receives an additional 3 consumers.
 Your company receives +4 demand that decays by 1 per production phase.
-  - Cash Cost: $220
+  - Cash Cost: $300 | $450 | $600

 - **Small Marketing Campaign**
   - The company receives +3 demand that decays by 1 per production phase.